 Way 3: Select all Items at Once

-If the files you want to select are in a sequence, such as top to bottom or left to right, selecting them will be easy.
-To do this can follow any of these options:
+If the files you want to select are in one continuous range, such as top to bottom or left to right, selecting them will be easy.
+To do this, follow either of these options:

 Command+A Option